dan-mim/Airbnb/README.md

 ## Requests_html
 The folder Requests_html gathers several technics that appear to be way more efficient in term of time optimisation.

+# Log_in BNB:
+For some use, it can be useful to login to a bnb account.
+For example to get some data about users.
+This can be done thanks to the code in the folder log_in_bnb.